 Whatever you are after, make sure to compare current accounts on all their features, not just their benefits, otherwise you might find that a cashback offer is undone by a high account or overdraft fee.
 Once you've made your choice, it's easy to switch bank accounts, especially thanks to the Current Account Switch Service and its accompanying guarantee.
 Read our current account switching guide to find out which providers offer it – you'll find that almost all do nowadays.

-Some accounts charge a fee, normally to offset the cost to the bank of some other benefit available with the account, such as a lower overdraft rate, higher interest for in-credit balances, or a higher overdraft buffer amount.
+Some accounts charge a fee, normally to offset the cost to the bank of some other benefit available with the account, such as a lower overdraft rate, higher interest for in-credit balances, or an interest-free overdraft amount.
 Depending on your circumstances, the extra features could outweigh the fee, making it beneficial regardless.
 Other benefits that may be available on packaged accounts with a monthly fee are travel or breakdown insurance, discounts in certain shops or access to executive lounges at airports.
 While these extras could add up, remember that free banking is still widely available, so don't pay for things you don't need.

 You may be required to pay in a minimum amount of money per month.
 Usually, this restriction is applied to high interest current accounts, which offer a decent in-credit interest rate in exchange for your commitment and regular income.
 Aside from a minimum monthly funding amount, these accounts may require you to hold several direct debits on it, to make sure your account with them is your main banking product.